How much should we care about what others know? Jump signals in optimal investment under relative performance concerns: The Multi-Agent Game

 Finally, since $\bar{\Phi}$ is non-empty, compact and convex and $\gamma: \bar{\Phi} \to \bar{\Phi}$ is continuous, we can use Schauder's Fixed Point Theorem, cf.\ \cite{Schauder1930}, to conclude that there exists $\pi^\star \in \bar{\Phi}$ with $\pi^\star=\gamma(\pi^\star)$. \end{proof}

-In summary, we have demonstrated the existence of a signal-driven Nash equilibrium, which also qualifies as a Nash equilibrium within the broader class of admissible and not necessarily signal-driven strategies.
+In summary, we have demonstrated the existence of a signal-driven Nash equilibrium, which also qualifies as a Nash equilibrium within the broader class of admissible (not necessarily signal-driven) strategies.
+Let us emphasize that we neither claim uniqueness of such equilibria nor can we rule out existence of Nash equilibria involving strategies which are not signal-driven.